Are Camel Crickets Dangerous? | Information and Facts

 Diatomaceous Earth

 This is an all-natural product that contains minuscule diatom fossils that can lacerate and slice the camel cricket’s exoskeleton when ingested.
-It punctures their body structures, causing them to be dehydrated and eventually die.
+It punctures their body structures, causing them to become dehydrated and eventually die.

 Peppermint Oil